Wave-Play/robo.js/README.md

     └── messageCreate.js
 ```

-Robo.js will automatically handle the necessary permissions when you run `robo invite`.

-### No Learning Curve

-With Robo.js, there's practically no learning curve!
-As a framework for Discord.js, you'll still have access to everything Discord.js has to offer. 🎉

-To get your Robo grooving in development mode, bust out `robo dev` (or `npm run dev`).
+To get your Robo grooving in development mode, bust out `robo dev`.
+And that's it.
+Really!

 When you're all set to host your Robo, hit `robo build`, then kick things off with `robo start`.
 Don't forget to explore the [full documentation](https://docs.roboplay.dev/docs/getting-started) for even more awesomeness! 🔥

+### No Learning Curve

+Get ready for a twist - **there's virtually no learning curve with Robo.js!**

+Wait, is it actually an... inverse learning curve?
+You heard right, there's more to unlearn than learn!
+It's that simple, yet you still have access to all that Discord.js has to offer, just easier and with less code. 🎉

 ## License 📜

-Robo.js is all about freedom, so we've got you covered with the permissive MIT License!
+We're all about freedom, so we've got you covered with the permissive MIT License!
 Go wild and build amazing bots without worrying about legalities.

 Feel free to check out the [LICENSE](LICENSE) file for more info!